oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 - Verifier/Verifier unlinkability: Two colluding Verifiers should not be able to tell that they have received presentations from the same user.
-- Issuer/Verifier unlinkability: An Issuer colluding with a Verifier should not able to tell that a user that has received a credential from the Issuer has presented it to the Verifier.
+- Issuer/Verifier unlinkability: An Issuer colluding with a Verifier should not be able to tell that a user that has received a credential from the Issuer has presented it to the Verifier.

 In both cases, unlinkability is limited to cases where the